 Ages 2 and older

-Partnering with the Autism Society, AMC makes the movie theater a comfortable space for kids on the spectrum by turning the sound down and the lights up.
+In partnership with the Autism Society, AMC makes the movie theater a comfortable space for kids on the spectrum by turning the sound down and the lights up.
 Kids and their parents can get up and move around if they need to while watching fun, family-friendly flicks.
-Upcoming screenings include Kung Fu Panda 3, Zootopia and The Jungle Book.
-See the website for films, screening calendar and tickets.
+Popular new releases are included in the program, and showings are typically held on Saturday mornings and Tuesday evenings.
+Visit the website for current offerings.

 Brooklyn Children’s Museum, 145 Brooklyn Avenue, Brooklyn

-A cozy, welcoming space specifically designed to be comfortable for kids on the autism spectrum, with white walls and dim lighting for minimal distraction.
-It allows guests to focus on interactive exhibits, such as a swing, tunnels, puzzles, blocks and weighted items for sensory play.
-It also offers a family access program on the second Sunday of each month, giving families with special-needs kids early access to the sensory room, along with specially created programs focused on cognitive and sensory development.
+This exhibit at the Brooklyn Children's Museum is designed to be a cozy, welcoming space specifically designed to be comfortable for kids on the autism spectrum, with white walls and dim lighting for minimal distraction, The Sensory Room allows guests to focus on interactive exhibits, such as a swing, tunnels, puzzles, blocks and weighted items for sensory play.
+It also hosts regular educator-guided play sessions.

 RELATED: Classes Created for Special Needs NYC Kids